 9. Jumbo CD

-Just as its name implies, a jumbo CD requires a larger deposit than a traditional CD — typically, $100,000.
+Just as its name implies, a jumbo CD requires a larger deposit than a traditional CD — typically, around $100,000.
 In some instances, the deposit requirement is somewhat lower.
 Jumbo CDs may or may not pay more than a traditional CD.
-The average rate on a five-year jumbo CD is 0.48 percent, while the average rate on a standard five-year CD is 0.47 percent as of May 25, 2022, according to Bankrate’s national survey of banks and thrifts.
+The average rate on a five-year jumbo CD is 1.30 percent, while the average rate on a standard five-year CD is 1.24 percent, as of April 5, 2023, according to Bankrate’s national survey of banks and thrifts.